All Products

 Step 2: Connect to Grafana or a custom application

-The following example shows how to retrieve monitoring data using the Prometheus HTTP API.
-For complete API usage, see the Prometheus HTTP API documentation.
+The following examples show how to retrieve metric data using the Prometheus HTTP API.
+For complete usage details, see the Prometheus HTTP API documentation.

-• Example 1: Query the token consumption for all models across all workspaces in an Alibaba Cloud account on November 20, 2025 (UTC), with the query set to model_usage and the step size set to step=60 s.
+• Example 1: Query the token consumption for all models across all workspaces in an Alibaba Cloud account on November 20, 2025 (UTC), using the model_usage metric with a 60s step size.

 Example